peeveen/karaokemanager/README.md

 * Automatically sets and resets Pacemaker pitch changes via pre-configured hotkeys.
 * Fast undo & redo functionality for fat finger syndrome.
 * Singers maintain their position in the queue, even if they have no songs cued up.
 * Heavy OCD rating.
+  * Requires correctly formatted karaoke and music filenames.
-Scans your library for duplicates, badly-formatted filenames, etc.
+  * Scans your library for duplicates, bad capitalization, similar-looking titles, missing "The" prefixes, etc.
+  * List of exemptions can be created.
 * Works with my SingerQueue and AutoDJ Winamp plugins.

 ### TODO